Policy and Research

-Each university must have in place formal processes to identify new programs they plan to explore over the period covered by their strategic plan and work plans.
-A rolling three-year list of programs under consideration is provided to the Board Office as part of the university’s annual work plan.
+Each university must set up formal processes to identify new programs it plans to explore over the period covered by its strategic plan and work plan.
+A rolling three-year list of programs under consideration is annually provided to the Board Office as part of the university’s annual work plan.

-Board of Governors Regulation 8.004 includes a provision for Board staff to work with the Council of Academic Vice Presidents to review the current array of degree programs and proposed programs to facilitate coordination of program offerings across the SUS and avoid unnecessary duplication.
+Board of Governors’ Regulation 8.004 includes a provision for Board staff to work with the Council of Academic Vice Presidents to review existing degree programs and proposed programs, facilitate coordination of program offerings across the SUS, and avoid unnecessary duplication.

 New Degree Program Approval

-Authority to implement new programs is a collaborative two-step process that devolves primary responsibility for academic and readiness review to the University Board of Trustees for all degree levels.
-Implementation authorization for bachelor’s, master’s, and specialist degrees is the responsibility of the university board of trustees.
-Implementation authorization of doctorates is retained at the Board level.
+Authority to implement new programs is a collaborative two-step process that devolves primary responsibility for academic and readiness review to the university board of trustees for all degree program levels.
+Authorization of bachelor’s, master’s, and specialist degrees is the responsibility of the university board of trustees.
+Authorization of doctorates is the responsibility of the Board of Governors.

-Board of Governors staff reviews proposals for bachelor’s, master’s and specialist degrees for alignment with state-level requirements before adding the new program to the official State University System Academic Degree Program Inventory .
-Board staff also provide technical assistance to university academic staff to ensure that baccalaureate programs meet the requirements for hours-to-degree, common prerequisites, general education, and articulation, as appropriate.
+Board of Governors’ staff conducts compliance reviews for proposals for bachelor's, master's, and specialist degree programs for alignment with state-level requirements before adding the new program to the official State University System Academic Degree Program Inventory.
+Board staff also provides technical assistance to university academic staff to ensure that baccalaureate programs meet the requirements for hours-to-degree, common prerequisites, general education, and articulation requirements, as appropriate.
 A resource page has been developed to assist with the development of new program proposals.
 New degree proposals must be completed using the new program proposal template available from the university Provost's office.